-Parents have a right to know the \Rightarrow Is the teacher working under an \Rightarrow Has he/she met a rigorous qualification of their child's teacher and paraprofessionals working in the classroom.
-This is to let you know that you can request that information from your child's school or contact the \Rightarrow You also have the right to request District Office at 486-5231 and speak with Mrs. Chervl Galpin.
+qualification of their child's teacher and paraprofessionals working in the classroom.
+This is to let you know that you can request that information from your child's school or contact the \Rightarrow You also have the right to request District Office at 486-5231 and speak with Mrs. Mandi Smith.
 If you request this information, the district or school will provide you with answers to the following questions as soon as possible.

-- ⇒ Has your child's teacher met state licensing requirements for the grade level and subject in which the teacher is providing instruction? - ⇒ What are the college degree majors and the fields of discipline for any graduate degrees or certificates the \Rightarrow Has she/he completed at least 2 teacher holds?
+- ⇒ Has your child's teacher met state licensing requirements for the grade level and subject in which the teacher is providing instruction? - ⇒ What are the college degree majors and the fields of discipline for any graduate degrees or certificates the ⇒ teacher holds?
 If teaching under emergency status:

-- emergency status for which state licensing requirements have been waived? - professional qualifications of the paraprofessional(s) assisting your child's teacher(s).
+- Parents have a right to know the \Rightarrow Is the teacher working under an \Rightarrow Has he/she met a rigorous emergency status for which state licensing requirements have been waived? - professional qualifications of the paraprofessional(s) assisting your child's teacher(s).
 If you request this information, the district will provide you with answers to the following questions as soon as possible. - ⇒ Is your child receiving Title I, Part A services from a paraprofessional?
-If - years of study at a institution of higher education?
+If - has she/he completed at least 2 years of study at a institution of higher education?

-- standard of quality by meeting our state's certification procedure for determining the quality of paraprofessional staff? - information regarding the \Rightarrow Does she have the (a) knowledge of, and ability to assist in reading, writing, and instructing, mathematics or (b) knowledge of, and the ability to assist in learning activities such as homework, reading readiness, learning or reach, writing, mathematics, and other support as appropriate? - All these questions can be answered by simply contacting your child's school.
+- standard of quality by meeting our state's certification procedure for determining the quality of paraprofessional staff? - information regarding the \Rightarrow Does she have the (a) knowledge of, and ability to assist in reading, writing, and instructing, mathematics or (b) knowledge of, and the ability to assist in learning activities such as homework, reading readiness, learning or reach, writing, mathematics, and other support as appropriate?

+All these questions can be answered by simply contacting your child's school.
+Mrs. Mandi Smith at the district office.